Ulysses S. Grant Senior High School

 Ulysses S. Grant Senior High School places among the top 20% of public schools in California for:

 - Community Size Largest student body (number of students) (Top 5%)

-- The teacher population of 80 teachers has declined by 9% over five school years.
+- The teacher population of 84 teachers has grown by 6% over five school years.